ozsharfr/ice_breaker/README.md

 The LiteLLM dashboard allows you to configure models, virtual keys, and teams.
 One virtual key is pre-configured with this codespace.
 See the code in demo notebook under the 'Virtual Keys' section.

+For more information on how to use virtual keys, refer to the [LiteLLM documentation](https://docs.litellm.ai/docs/proxy/virtual_keys).

 #### Langfuse Dashboard

 This codespace is pre-configured with Langfuse, a tracing component that allows you to track and trace all your LLM calls, monitor requests and responses, and track cost and latencies of your LLM usage.
 You can access the Langfuse dashboard by navigating to the URL `https://<CODESPACE_NAME>-3001.app.github.dev` in your browser.